- Patient interactions and experiences at hospitals influence HCAHPS Survey scores, which affect Medicare payments.

 With HCAHPS Survey* scores determining up to 2% of Medicare payments, every patient interaction with clinical and non-clinical care team members may end up influencing the bottom line.
 We recognize the care and focus clinicians put on each patient who will fill out that all-important survey after they’re discharged.

 At the same time, patients are becoming savvy consumers and often have a choice of where to receive care.
-With more people opting for high deductible plans, patients are more price conscious than ever.
+With over half of American private sector workers enrolled in high deductible plans, patients are more price conscious than ever.
 When looking at thousands of dollars in medical expenses, you can be certain they pay close attention to how they’re treated as they receive care.
 Today, patients often pay attention to a hospital’s star ratings on Hospital Compare, where the Centers for Medicare & Medicaid Services (CMS) publishes HCAHPS scores and compares state and national averages.

-With hospitals’ financial health and reputation on the line, many are looking for strategies on how to improve their HCAHPS scores.
+With hospitals’ financial health and reputation on the line, many are looking for strategies to help them improve their HCAHPS scores.
 Here are four ways technology can help improve care team response and collaboration to provide the best patient experience possible:

 1. Rapid response: speeding quality interactions

-One of the 11 HCAHPS measures is “responsiveness of hospital staff.”
-Since public reporting began, the average response in this category has increased from 60 to 70%.
-That’s a nice jump, but there’s further improvement needed, and technology can help inform clinicians when and where they need to take action.
+The HCAHPS survey contains 29 questions sent to discharged patients.
+One of the core questions is “responsiveness of hospital staff.”
+In the latest HCAPHS survey results, the U.S. average response in this category was 66%.
+Since public reporting began, this percentage has increased from 60%.
+While it’s a nice jump, there’s further improvement needed, and technology can help inform clinicians when and where they need to take action.

 Poor communication can negatively impact the quality and speed (“responsiveness”) of patient care.
 For example, if calls for assistance go to a central nursing station, someone must track down the nurse assigned to that patient, relay the message, and finally, respond to the patient.